 Endurance Sinks with Crew Stranded

-Endurance was lost beneath the icey waters of the Antarctic and the crew’s situation becomes even more perilous
+Endurance was lost beneath the icy waters of the Antarctic, and the crew’s situation became even more perilous

 How the Crew of Endurance Survived